KrailOrg/krail/README.md

 If you want to build from source run 'gradle eclipse' or 'gradle idea' to generate the IDE files

 #Acknowlegements

+Thanks to [Dirk Lietz](https://github.com/Odhrean) for his review and feedback for the Tutorial

 ej technologies for an open source licence for their java profiler, [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html)<br>
 [Vaadin](https://vaadin.com/home)<br>